mnot/I-D/variant/draft.md

 HTTP proactive content negotiation ({{!RFC7231}}, Section 3.4.1) is increasingly being used to determine not only a response's content-coding, but also its language, as well as newer axes (for example, see {{?I-D.ietf-httpbis-client-hints}}).

-Successfully reusing negotiated responses that have been stored in a HTTP cache requires establishment of a secondary cache key ({{!RFC7234}}, Section 4.1) using the Vary header ({{!RFC7231}}, Section 7.1.4).
+Successfully reusing negotiated responses that have been stored in a HTTP cache requires establishment of a secondary cache key ({{!RFC7234}}, Section 4.1) using the Vary header ({{!RFC7231}}, Section 7.1.4), which identifies the request headers that form the secondary cache key for a given response.

 HTTP's caching model allows a certain amount of latitude in normalising request header fields to match those stored in the cache, so as to increase the chances of a cache hit while still respecting the semantics of that header.
 However, this is often inadequate; even with understanding of the headers' semantics to facilitate such normalisation, a cache does not know enough about the possible alternative representations available on the origin server to make an appropriate decision.